namit-surana/Goldfinch-demo3/CANCELLATION_IMPLEMENTATION.md

 ## 🎯 Overview

-This implementation adds comprehensive "stop generation" functionality to the Goldfinch Demo3 TIC Research chatbot.
+This implementation adds comprehensive "stop generation" functionality to the Internal_testing Demo3 TIC Research chatbot.
 Users can now cancel ongoing research requests at any point during the process.

 ## 🗃️ Database Changes